Highland cattle work wonders at Ganllwyd

 These highland cattle are light on their feet and graze every corner of the woodland, notice the difference between the area fenced off with no grazing on the left and where these cattle have been grazing on the right.

-In August 2016, the cattle were moved to Coed y Gamlan, near Rhaeadr Ddu where they will continue to graze the woodland.
+More recently, the cattle were moved to Coed y Gamlan, near Rhaeadr Ddu where they will continue to graze the woodland.
 We are delighted with the impact of the cattle at Dolmelynllyn and have now been given the go ahead by NRW to add stock to two more woodlands on the estate that need to be grazed.
 Hopefully once the cattle have cleared the brambles we can then continue grazing the woodlands with sheep from local tenants.